Azerbaijan’s president accuses Russia of downing airliner in Christmas Day crash and covering up cause

 Perforations in the plane’s body that look similar to damage from shrapnel or debris led many to believe the plane was shot down by Russian air defense units, including a US official who told CNN that signs pointed to a Russian system striking the plane.

-“The fact that the fuselage is riddled with holes indicates that the theory of the plane hitting a flock of birds… is completely removed from the agenda,” Aliyev said Sunday, according to Azerbaijan state media AZERTAC.
+“The fact that the fuselage is riddled with holes indicates that the theory of the plane hitting a flock of birds… is completely removed from the agenda,” Aliyev said in Sunday’s interview.

+“It is possible that when the plane was damaged, when it was hit, the pilot could have perceived it as a collision with birds.
+Because it would probably never have occurred to anyone that our plane might be fired at from the ground while flying over a country friendly to us,” he continued.

-The Azerbaijani President said the plane was damaged over Russian territory, adding that “electronic warfare systems put our plane out of control,” AZERTAC reported.
+The Azerbaijani president said the plane was damaged over Russian territory, adding that “means of electronic warfare put our plane out of control.”

 “At the same time, as a result of fire from the ground, the tail of the plane was also severely damaged,” Aliyev continued.